Preparation and a good response is the best way to ensure the effects of snow and wintry weather have a minimal impact on your daily activities.

 Looking out for yourself and others is essential to keeping healthy.
 Check weather forecasts and plan the day around them.
 Try to maintain indoor temperatures to at least 18°C, particularly if you are not mobile, have long term illness or are 65 or over.

-Thames Water has asked customers who spot a leak or burst pipe on a street or pavement to report it online or contact their 24-hour leak line on freephone 0800 714 614.
+Thames Water has asked customers who spot a leaking or burst pipe on a street or pavement to report a leak to Thames Water online, or contact their 24-hour leak line on freephone 0800 714 614.

 When snow and wintry weather is subsiding, the risk of ice on roads is increased due to the refreezing of surface water overnight.
 Take extra precautions whilst driving in these conditions, treating the roads as if there is snow on them to ensure your own safety and other road users as well.